Kids Don't Fly : Window and balcony safety for children

 It is important that parents, carers and landlords ensure the safety of their home for children.
 Since 2013, a number of changes have been made to ensure the safety of children around windows.

 Changes to the Australian Building Code and Strata Legislation

-Since 2013, new codes and laws relating to the building of new homes and existing strata properties have begun.
+Since 2013, new codes and laws relating to the building of new homes and existing strata properties were introduced.

 To increase the safety of your children near windows and on balconies, please follow our recommendations below.